Monoprinting for stitch is a fun workshop to learn a foundation textile art skill.

 Who is this aimed at?

 Anyone who enjoys crafting, not just textile art.
-Monoprinted materials can be used to make book covers, cards, gift labels, and in mixed media art.
+Monoprinted materials can be used to make book covers, cards, gift labels, wrapping paper and in mixed media art.
 You don't need any art or drawing experience.

 What will I learn?